hexmeister/3D-Printing/Filament Spool Holder/README.md

 Filament Spool Holder

 I wanted a filament spool holder I could sit on top of my voron 2.4 and mount to the top back 2020 rail, so I designed this one.
+It's big enough for all the various 1Kg spools I have... your milage may vary.

 It requires two M3x8 screws and two M3 T-nuts to mount it, and a short piece of 4mm (outer diameter) PTFE for the spool to glide on.
-The hole for the Reverse-Bowden tube wasn't quite tight enough to hold the tube in place well on my print, so I wrapped some electrical tape on it on both sides to make it stay put.
+The hole for the Reverse-Bowden tube wasn't quite tight enough to hold the tube in place as well as I wanted on my print, so I wrapped some electrical tape on it on both sides to make it stay put.

 I designed it to print on its side with no supports as long as your printer can handle the overhangs.
 I had no problems.
 I printed mine in PLA with 4 walls, 5 tops and bottoms, and 25% gyroid infill.
 It used about 125g of fillament.